grantnsmith/team-generator/README.md

 * [Video of Application in Action](https://drive.google.com/file/d/1pfCjzlIWOPkIIdZK3SzmroUWXVqK9u25/view)

 ## Application in Action
-* Command line interface using Inquirer
+* Command line interface using Inquirer to prompt the user for information about their team.
 ![](Assets/team-generator-CLI.png)
-* Finished product, auto-generated with template HTML
+* Finished product, auto-generated with templated HTML.
 ![](Assets/team-generator-HTML.png)
-* The application in action (gif)
+* The application in action from the CLI to VS Code to the web browser.
 ![](Assets/team-generator.gif)

 ## Technologies Used